How To Remove Ripoff Reports on Google

 1. You can post a “rebuttal” to the offending report

-Rebuttals only appear beneath the original report, and do not change the negative language that appears in the original listing (which is also the blurb that usually shows up in the search engine results).
-It sometimes can make things worse by providing more content for search engines to index.
+Rebuttals only appear beneath the original report and do not change the negative language that appears in the original listing, which is also the blurb that usually shows up in search engine results.
+It can sometimes make things worse by providing more content for search engines to index.

 Here’s a free tip: if you do post a rebuttal, avoid using any names or words that would give the search engines more keyword terms to find!
 Instead of saying something like “Smith’s Furniture…” try using “The company noted above…”

-In a nutshell, Ripoff Report will perform an “investigation” into the reports made about you and post their findings above of the original report.
-Even if the offending reports are true, Ripoff Report may say that you have resolved the reports and committed to 100% customer satisfaction (provided that you make such a commitment to Ripoff Report).
+In a nutshell, Ripoff Report will investigate the reports made about you and post its findings above the original report.
+Even if the offending reports are accurate, Ripoff Report may say that you have resolved the reports and committed to 100% customer satisfaction (provided that you make such a commitment to Ripoff Report).

-The original report remains on the Internet, but the positive content appears above the negative report (though that doesn’t change the fact that you’re still listed on a website called “Ripoff Report”) which can be damaging in and of itself.
+The original report remains on the Internet, but the positive content appears above the negative report (although that doesn’t change the fact that you’re still listed on a website called “Ripoff Report”), which can be damaging in itself.

 Interestingly, Ripoff Report now offers a “VIP Arbitration Program.”
 Basically, you pay a fee to a Ripoff Report arbitrator and are then allowed to contest the truthfulness of the report made against you.
 If the arbitrator finds in your favor, Ripoff Report may redact the untruthful statements from the report.

-From what I understand, Ripoff Report’s VIP Arbitration Program can be cheaper than its Corporate Advocacy Program, but either way you have to pay the company that published the complaint about you in the first place — Ripoff Report.
+From what I understand, Ripoff Report’s VIP Arbitration Program can be cheaper than its Corporate Advocacy Program.
+Still, either way, you have to pay the company that published the complaint about you in the first place — Ripoff Report.

 3. You can sue the original author of the report

-Few people take this path because rarely does the original author have the financial resources to pay for any monetary judgment that might be obtained.
+Few people take this path because the original author rarely has the financial resources to pay for any monetary judgment that might be obtained.
 Plus, Ripoff Report won’t allow the original author to remove the offending report anyway, so getting a court injunction requiring them to remove the report is of little value.

 4. You can hire a reputation management firm to “bury” the Ripoff Report about you